The Safest High-Yield Dividend in the World

 “Midstream” refers to the fact that the company does not produce oil and gas but stores and transports them to the places where they will be refined.
 It owns several of the colossal oil and gas pipelines that carry the lifeblood of the modern world.

-In all, Enterprise’s portfolio includes more than 5,300 miles of oil pipelines and nearly 20,000 miles of natural gas lines that cross 27 of the 48 contiguous states.
-On top of that, it has the capacity to store 178.5 million barrels of oil.
-It also operates a number of ports, processing plants and refineries.
+In all, Enterprise’s portfolio includes more than 50,000 miles of pipelines and over 300 million barrels of storage capacity for NGLs, crude oil, petrochemicals and refined products.
+Plus, the company has the capacity to store 14 billion cubic feet of natural gas and also operates a number of ports, processing plants and refineries.

-Because Enterprise is an MLP, its distribution (MLPs pay distributions, not dividends) is tax-deferred because it is considered a return of capital.
+Because Enterprise is an MLP, its distribution (MLPs pay distributions, not dividends) is tax-deferred, as it is considered a return of capital.

 Return of capital is not taxed as income.
 Instead, it lowers your cost basis and increases your capital gains when you sell the stock.

 And that distribution is as juicy as an overripe nectarine.
-Enterprise Products Partners currently pays a quarterly distribution of $0.53 per unit (MLPs are issues in units, not shares), which comes out to a 7.07% yield on a stock that costs about $29.6.
-Again, that’s a 7.07% tax-deferred yield.
+Enterprise Products Partners currently pays a quarterly distribution of $0.54 per unit (MLPs are issued in units, not shares), which comes out to a 7.4% yield on a stock that costs about $30 as of this writing.
+Again, that’s a 7.4% tax-deferred yield.

-The company has now raised its distribution (dividend) 25 years in a row.
+The company has now raised its distribution (dividend) for 27 years in a row.
 It has raised it 18% over the last five years…

 Enterprise’s clients include some serious heavy hitters in the oil and gas industry.
 Major producers like Chevron and Exxon Mobil pay Enterprise to run their product through its pipelines.